shabeerrock/Javapracticecode/README.md

 18. Given a list of strings print only the string elements excluding the digits using streams.
 19. Given a list of strings find the first element having the length as 10 if not handle exceptions
 20. Reverse the list of strings using streams api

+Top coding interview questions in Streams API - Using Numbers Basics
+1. Get the even/odd numbers from an array of numbers and list of numbers
+2. Get the even/odd numbers between a range
+3. Sort a list of integers in descending/ascending order
+4. Calculate the sum and average of numbers in an array and list of numbers
+5. Find the maximum/minimum number in an array/list of numbers

+Intermediate
+6. Remove duplicate elements from an array/list of integers
+7. Convert a list/array of integers to a list of their squares and print them
+8. Find the sum of squares of all the numbers in the array/list.
+9. Get the second largest number and second smallest  number in a list/array
+10. Get the first number greater than 50 in a list/array

+Advanced
+11. Get the sum of numbers of a two dimensional array and list of list of integers
+12. Convert an array of integers into a map where the key is the number and the value is its square
+13. Partition an array of integers into two groups: even and odd using Streams.
+14. Calculate the product of all numbers in the array using reduce 15.implement a parallel stream that computes the sum of squares of numbers in an array.